botman/docs/conversations.md

 - [Skipping Conversations](#skipping-conversations)
 - [Caching Conversations](#caching-conversations)

 When it comes to chat bots, you probably don't want to simply react to single keywords, but instead, you might need to gather information from the user, using a conversation.
 Let's say, that you want your chat bot to provide an elegant user onboarding experience for your application users.
 In the onboarding process we are going to ask the user for their firstname and email address - that's a perfect fit for conversations!

-> {callout-info} You must configure a persistent [Cache Driver](/__version__/cache-drivers) to use BotMan's Conversation, as BotMan will keep the conversation state cached.
-BotMan Studio handles it all for you
+> {callout-info} If you are **not** using [BotMan Studio](/__version__/botman-studio), you must configure a persistent [Cache Driver](/__version__/cache-drivers) to use BotMan's Conversation, as BotMan will keep the conversation state cached.

 <a id="starting-a-conversation"></a>
 ## Starting A Conversation